How Superside’s CMO is redefining creative leadership in the age of AI

 What if your creative team was your biggest growth engine?
 Superside’s CMO, Jennifer Rapp, reveals how AI and bold storytelling are reshaping modern marketing.

 “Creative is the new targeting.”
-This mic-drop moment from Jennifer Rapp, Chief Marketing Officer at Superside, perfectly sums up the spirit of her conversation with Greg Kihlström on The Agile Brand Podcast.
-As brands continue to ride the AI wave, Rapp is steering Superside—and the broader marketing world—toward a creative-first future.
-Here are the biggest takeaways from the episode, no fluff, no filler.
+This mic-drop moment from Jen Rapp, Chief Marketing Officer at Superside, perfectly sums up the spirit of her conversation with Greg Kihlström on The Agile Brand Podcast.

 AI is not the enemy—it’s the opportunity

-Superside has made a bold bet: go all in on AI.
-But we didn’t just adopt it—we trained all 500 of their global creatives on it.
+She explained how Superside has made a bold bet: Go all in on AI.
+But beyond just adopting it, the company has trained all 500 of its global creatives on it.
+As Rapp put it, Superside reached a turning point.

 We decided to uplevel and train all of our 500 creatives globally on AI… it was a moment of the company’s history where it was like, alright, we can either get on board or potentially be left behind.